 Professionally I am humbled to have been named a Massachusetts Super Lawyer multiple times, which is one of the highest honors an attorney can achieve.
 Less than 5% of attorneys receive this honor.

-I also have the honor of writing a monthly column for the American Bar Association, as well as for Massachusetts Lawyers Weekly that teaches lawyers how to operate their practices more efficiently and effectively.
-The column is called Earley
+I also have the honor of writing a monthly column for the American Bar Association, as well as for Massachusetts Lawyers Weekly.
+Both columns teach lawyers on how to operate their practices more efficiently and effectively.

 Additionally, I write three different newsletters each month, and a member of the Massachusetts Bar Association's Solo/Small Firm Section Council.